Miroirs: Orchestrated versions

 "Une barque sur l'océan" and "Alborada del gracioso" were orchestrated by Ravel himself.

-"La vallée des cloches" has been orchestrated by Ernesto Halffter for triple woodwind, four horns, timpani, percussion, two harps, celesta and strings; and by Percy Grainger for a typical Grainger ensemble with multiple pianos and percussion, plus strings.
+"La vallée des cloches" has been orchestrated by Ernesto Halffter for triple woodwind, four horns, timpani, percussion, two harps, celesta and strings; by Percy Grainger for a typical Grainger ensemble with multiple pianos and percussion, plus strings; and by Colin Matthews (along with Oiseaux tristes) for large orchestra.

 "Oiseaux tristes" has been scored by Felix Günther for double woodwind plus piccolo, two horns, two trumpets, percussion, harp, celesta and strings; though aimed at intermediate rather than advanced players, transposed down a semitone and with some of Ravel's rhythms simplified.
 In 2001 American conductor Leif Bjaland orchestrated "Oiseaux tristes" scored for 2 flutes, 2 oboes, English horn, 2 clarinets, bass clarinet, 2 bassoons, 4 horns, harp, and strings.

 The earliest known orchestration of "Noctuelles" is by the British pianist Michael Round, an orchestration commissioned by Vladimir Ashkenazy and recorded by him with the NHK Symphony Orchestra (Exton, 1993).
 In orchestrated form "Noctuelles" is scored for triple woodwind (including E♭ clarinet) minus one contrabassoon; four horns, three trumpets, three trombones and tuba, timpani, percussion, two harps, celesta and strings.
 There is a more recent orchestration (2001) of "Noctuelles" by American composer Steven Stucky.
 It is published by Theodore Presser Company and is scored for 3 flutes (3rd doubling piccolo), 3 oboes (3rd doubling English horn), 2 clarinets, 3 bassoons (3rd doubling contrabassoon), 4 horns, 3 trumpets, 3 trombones, tuba, timpani, 2 percussionists, celesta, two harps, and strings.

 In 2003 the British composer Simon Clarke made an orchestration of the three movements that Ravel did not orchestrate.

+Colin Matthews was commissioned by the BBC Philharmonic Orchestra in 2015 to orchestrate Oiseaux Tristes for first performance at the BBC Proms conducted by Nicholas Collon.
+This was followed by La Vallée des Cloches in 2017, performed by the same orchestra together with Oiseaux Tristes and Steven Stucky’s orchestration of Noctuelles.